-Alongside the MBChB, the University is offering a Foundation Year for Medicine.
-This one-year programme is aimed at candidates from non-traditional and under-represented groups across the North West of England.
-Upon achievement of the required pass mark for the Foundation Year, you will be eligible to progress onto the five-year medicine programme.
+Alongside this five-year course, the University is offering MBChB Medicine with Foundation Year.
+This six-year programme is aimed at candidates from non-traditional and under-represented groups across the North West of England.
+Upon achievement of the required pass mark for the Foundation Year, you will be eligible to progress onto the five-year MBChB Medicine degree.

 The Faculty of Health and Social Care is one of the leading providers of education and training for health and social care professionals in the North West of England.